IAMAl/Readings-in-Computer-Architectures/README.md

 # RiCA: Readings in Computer Architecture

-**Lisence** : Creative Commons v1.0 Universal
+**Licence** : Creative Commons v1.0 Universal

 ## 1. Purpose of This Site
 Collection of Educational Document related to Computer Architecture.

 ## 2. Target Readers
-- Undergraduate Students related to Computer Science and Engineering
+Undergraduate Students related to
+- Computer Science and Engineering
-- Undergraduate Students related to Information Technology
-- Undergraduate Students related to Electric and Electrical Engineering
+- Electric and Electrical Engineering
+- Information Science and Engineering

-- Or, Person having above Background(s)
+Or, Person having above Background(s)

 ## 3. Category of Collection